University of the West Indies: History

 The university was founded in 1948, on the recommendation of the Asquith Commission through its sub-committee on the West Indies, chaired by Sir James Irvine.
 The Asquith Commission had been established in 1943 to review the provision of higher education in the British colonies.
 Initially in a special relationship with the University of London, the then University College of the West Indies (UCWI) was seated at Mona, about five miles from Kingston, Jamaica.
 The university was based at Gibraltar Camp, used by evacuated Gibraltarians during the war.

 Seeking to address a need for medical care, the first faculty established a medical school.
 The foundation stone for a hospital was added in 1949, and the University College Hospital of the West Indies opened in 1953.
 On 18 January 1953, Sir Winston Churchill visited the hospital and unveiled a plaque in recognition of the contribution made by the government of the United Kingdom to the hospital.
 The hospital was renamed the University Hospital of the West Indies in 1967 when the university gained full university status.
 In addition to patient care, the hospital facilitates research and teaching, along with the Medical Services department of the Mona campus of the University of the West Indies.

 The University College achieved independent university status in 1962.
 The St. Augustine Campus in Trinidad, formerly the Imperial College of Tropical Agriculture (ICTA), was established in 1960, followed by a school established along University Row, at the Deep Water Harbour of Barbados in 1963, later seated at the present Cave Hill Campus in 1967.
 The Open Campus, University Centres, headed by a Resident Tutor, were established in each of the other 13 contributing territories thereafter.

 In 1950, Princess Alice, Countess of Athlone, Queen Victoria's last surviving granddaughter, became the first Chancellor of the University College of the West Indies.

 Sir William Arthur Lewis was the first Vice-Chancellor under the UWI's independent Charter.
 A native of St Lucia, he served as the first West Indian Principal of the UCWI from 1958 to 1960 and as Vice-Chancellor from 1960 to 1963.
 He was succeeded by Sir Philip Sherlock (a Jamaican and one of UWI's founding fathers) who served as Vice-Chancellor from 1963 to 1969.
 Sir Roy Marshall, a Barbadian, was the next Vice-Chancellor, serving from 1969 to 1974.
-He was succeeded in that year by Dr Aston Zachariah Preston, a Jamaican, who died in office on 24 June 1986.
+He was succeeded in that year by Aston Zachariah Preston, a Jamaican, who died in office on 24 June 1986.
 The fifth Vice-Chancellor was Sir Alister McIntyre, who served from 1988 to 1998, followed by alumnus and Professor Emeritus Rex Nettleford, who served from 1998 to 2004.
 The current Vice-Chancellor is Professor Sir Hilary Beckles, who succeeded Professor E. Nigel Harris in May 2015.

-The University of the West Indies Museum catalogs and exhibits some of the university's history.
+The University of the West Indies Museum catalogues and exhibits some of the university's history.